scheme-requests-for-implementation/srfi-123/README.md

 - `(ref object field)` (procedure)
 - `(ref object field default)`

 Returns the value for `field` in `object`.
+An error is raised if `object` has no field identified by `field`.
+(This error will often come from the underlying accessor procedure.)

+    (ref #(0 1 2) 3)  ;error: vector-ref: Index out of bounds.

 If `object` is of a "sparse" type, meaning its fields can be "empty" or "unassigned" (e.g. a hashtable), and the requested field is empty, then the value of `default` is returned if given, and otherwise an error raised.

+    (ref hashtable unassigned-key 'default)  ;=> default
+    (ref hashtable unassigned-key)  ;error

-If `object` is not of a sparse type, then `default` is ignored and an error raised if object doesn't have a value for `field`.
-(This error will typically come from the underlying accessor procedure.)
+If `object` is not of a sparse type, then passing `default` is an error.

-    (ref #(0 1 2) 3)  ;error: vector-ref: Index out of bounds.
+    (ref '(0 1 2) 3 'default)  ;error: list-ref: Too many arguments.
+                               ;Unless the implementation's list-ref
+                               ;does something else.

 Valid types for `object` are: bytevectors, hashtables, pairs, strings, vectors, and all record types.
 Only hashtables are a sparse type.